 Trips three nights or more 3 months prior to date of activity Sections 2, 3, 4, 5, 6

-Mail to your program services specialist at the regional Girl Scout Center.
-Forms are available on the council website and in the Program Opportunities Book.
+Submit troop trip for online or mail to the regional Girl Scout Center.
+Forms are available on the council website.

 Troops do not need to submit forms when the troop trip is to a council property.